 The resultant data are available through the data archive.
 These data are used as a resource for over 100 journal articles per year, which represent tangible evidence of ARM's contribution to advances in almost all areas of atmospheric radiation and cloud research.

 Additional programmatic information is available via the ARM homepage.

-Solicitations A call for proposals is issued each year and is announced in several publications and newsletters Requests for small campaigns, such as hosting guest instruments are accepted throughout the year.
+A call for proposals to deploy the AMF or AAF to a new location or to augment observations at one of the fixed sites is issued each year and is announced in several publications and newsletters Requests for small campaigns, such as hosting guest instruments, are accepted throughout the year.
 The process for these proposals is described on the Submitting Proposals Guidelines page.
-Proposed projects for ARM are reviewed by the ARM Science Board a highly respected group of scientists.
+Proposed projects for the AMF and AAF are reviewed by the ARM Science Board, a highly respected group of scientists.

 Dr. Sally McFarlane